 In case you missed it…

 Mary Diegert is a recently retired CFO with 25 years’ experience in the nonprofit human services sector.
-She earned a master’s degree in Accounting and her CPA license (now lapsed) in the 80’s.
-Her most recent experience is fifteen years with a $20 million Catholic Charities agency in upstate New York.
-Her focus is on sharing with nonprofit finance directors her lessons learned from 25 years of on-the-job training.
+She earned a master’s degree in accounting and her CPA license (now lapsed) in the 80s.
+Her most recent experience is fifteen years with a $20 million Catholic charities agency in upstate New York.
+Her focus is on sharing with nonprofit leaders her lessons learned from 25 years of on-the-job training.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
 Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.